heatherm/web_f18/final.md

 * @media-queries to support an iphoneX as rendered in the Chrome dev tools
     * should work for portrait and landscape
     * mobile navigation that slides in or down
-* Add touch gestures to something with https://hammerjs.github.io/
+* Add touch gestures to something
 * Keyframes
 * Gradients
 * Multimedia element + handmade controls